solomonhas/CS422-ARA/logs/log.md

     - Added documentation to the functions.
     - The server and program should now support full functionality.

+## Date: 4/29/2024
+**Logged by:** Areyan Rastawan
+  - **Activities:**
+  - worked on the programmers document
+  - worked on the installation doucment
+  - connected the readme and te insteallation doucment
+  - cleaned up github
+  - are in final testing stages

 ## Date: 4/27/2024
 **Logged by:** Solomon Haskell
   - **Activities:**